-5 Conclusions
+4 Conclusions

-We have presented the system architecture for the Eagle Knights Four-Legged team with special emphasis on our real time localization system.
+We have presented the system architecture for the Eagle Knights Two-Legged Standard Plaform team with special emphasis on our real time localization system.
 The system calculates distances with the help of an interpolation function producing good results and in real time.
 The algorithms used allowed us to estimated a reliable position for the robot without using probabilistic methods like other teams do.
 We are currently incorporating localization information as part of our game playing strategy while adapting the algorithm to specific regions in the field to produce better qualitative game playing results as opposed to costly numerical accuracy.
-Our team started competing in 2004 and has continuously participated in both regional and world events.
+Our team started competing in 2004 and has since then continuously participated in regional or world events.

 This work is part of broader research we are pursuing in the robotics laboratory at ITAM.
-One of the related areas is that of human-robot interaction in the context of social cognition where we are using soccer coaching as the application domain, see [6] for sample videos.
-More information can be found in http://robotica.itam.mx/.
+Other research areas include: